derekdong-cn/workflowy2org/README.md

 # Workflowy 2 Org-Mode

-A script for converting a Workflowy list to a .org file so it can be used in Emacs org-mode.
+A script for converting Workflowy lists to .org files so they can be used in Emacs org-mode.
 Requires Python 2.

 ## Usage

 Download your Workflowy list by going to "Export All" and choosing "Plain text".
 Run `python workflowy2org.py`.

 ## Why?

+This was created for my personal need, but I hope it will be useful for others as well.

 org-mode in Emacs has many advantages over Workflowy: